 No Assurance of Liquidity Prior to Maturity Date.
-Although the Authority may consider making subsequent tender offers for its Series 2001A-2 Bonds, Series 2001A-3 Bonds or Series 2004A-3 Notes, the Authority cannot provide any assurances that it will purchase or otherwise provide any similar opportunity for the owners of the Series 2001A-2 Bonds, Series 2001A-3 Bonds or Series 2004A-3 Notes to gain liquidity with respect to the Series 2001A-2 Bonds, Series 2001A-3 Bonds or Series 2004A-3 Notes not purchased pursuant to this Invitation, either through open market purchases, private negotiated transactions, subsequent tender offers, exchange offers, or otherwise.
-There is no assurance that a trading market for Series 2001A-2 Bonds, Series 2001A-3 Bonds or Series 2004A-3 Notes not purchased pursuant to this Invitation will exist, and, even if a trading market were to exist, there is no assurance as to the trading prices for the Series 2001A-2 Bonds, Series 2001A-3 Bonds or Series 2004A-3 Notes, which may be higher than the price for which a bondowner may offer to sell Series 2001A-2 Bonds, Series 2001A-3 Bonds or Series 2004A-3 Notes.
-See the caption "The Authority Has Previously Made Secondary Market Purchases and May Make Subsequent Tender Offers on Different Terms" below.
+Although the Authority may consider making subsequent tender offers for its Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds or Series 2004A-3 Notes, the Authority cannot provide any assurances that it will purchase or otherwise provide any similar opportunity for the owners of the Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds or Series 2004A-3 Notes to gain liquidity with respect to the Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds or Series 2004A-3 Notes not purchased pursuant to this Invitation, either through open market purchases, private negotiated transactions, subsequent tender offers, exchange offers, or otherwise.
+There is no assurance that a trading market for Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds or Series 2004A-3 Notes not purchased pursuant to this Invitation will exist, and, even if a trading market were to exist, there is no assurance as to the trading prices for the Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds or Series 2004A-3 Notes, which may be higher than the price for which a bondowner may offer to sell Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds or Series 2004A-3 Notes.
+See the caption "The Authority Has Previously Made an Invitation to Tender and Secondary Market Purchases and May Make Subsequent Tender Offers on Different Terms" below.

-The Authority May Issue Additional Series of Bonds or Notes With Different Rights and Priorities Than the Series 2001A-2 Bonds, Series 2001A-3 Bonds and Series 2004A-3 Notes.
+The Authority May Issue Additional Series of Bonds or Notes With Different Rights and Priorities Than the Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds and Series 2004A-3 Notes.
 The Authority may consider issuing, from time-to-time, additional series of Bonds or Notes or other obligations under the Master Bond Resolution secured by student loans and the other property contained in the trust estate established pursuant to the Master Bond Resolution.
-Under the Master Bond Resolution, in certain circumstances, these additional series may be issued without the consent of the existing bondowners, may be different from the existing series, and may be equal or inferior in priority to the existing Series 2001A-2 Bonds, Series 2001A-3 Bonds and Series 2004A-3 Notes in right of payment.
+Under the Master Bond Resolution, in certain circumstances, these additional series may be issued without the consent of the existing bondowners, may be different from the existing series, and may be equal or inferior in priority to the existing Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds and Series 2004A-3 Notes in right of payment.
 Any future issuances of additional series by the Authority will depend on various factors existing at that time.
 There can be no assurance as to whether the Authority will ultimately choose to issue, or whether market conditions will be satisfactory for the issuance of, such additional series of Bonds or Notes or other obligations.